fredrkl/depencency-updater/README.md

 App](https://docs.renovatebot.com/modules/platform/github/#running-as-a-github-app)
 in order to have full control over the repositories Renovate is monitoring.

+It is possible to install the [Renovate GitHub App](https://github.com/marketplace/renovate) on your own profile or organization instead.
+However, I wanted to showcase and have full control over the Renovate setup, so I decided to run it as a custom GitHub App.

 ## Monitoring new repository

 In order to monitor a new repository, you need to give the GitHub App access by